goreleaser/goreleaser/www/docs/customization/artifactory.md

   -
     # Unique name of your artifactory instance.
 Used to identify the instance
     name: production

+    # IDs of the artifacts you want to upload.
+    ids:
+    - foo
+    - bar

+    # File extensions to filter for.
+    # This might be useful if you have multiple packages with different
+    # extensions with the same ID, and need to upload each extension to
+    # a different place (e.g. nFPM packages).
+    # Default is empty.
+    exts:
+    - deb
+    - rpm

     # Upload mode.
 Valid options are `binary` and `archive`.
     # If mode is `archive`, variables _Os_, _Arch_ and _Arm_ for target name are not supported.
     # In that case these variables are empty.
     # Default is `archive`.
     mode: archive

     # URL of your Artifactory instance + path to deploy to
     target: http://artifacts.company.com:8081/artifactory/example-repo-local/{{ .ProjectName }}/{{ .Version }}/

     # User that will be used for the deployment
     username: deployuser

     # Upload checksums (defaults to false)
     checksum: true

     # Upload signatures (defaults to false)
     signature: true

     # Certificate chain used to validate server certificates
     trusted_certificates: |
       -----BEGIN CERTIFICATE-----